saucelabs/sauce-docs/docs/mobile-apps/features.md

 *   Front-facing and rear-facing system device cameras
 *   Image file sizes up to 5MB
 *   JPG, JPEG, PNG image file formats.
-*   For Android devices, there are multiple ways to capture an image, as described in the Android [Camera API](https://developer.android.com/guide/topics/media/camera) developer documentation.
+*   For Android devices, there are multiple ways to capture an image, as described in the [Android Camera API](https://developer.android.com/guide/topics/media/camera) developer documentation.
 We support the following:
     *   [ACTION_IMAGE_CAPTURE Intent](https://developer.android.com/reference/android/provider/MediaStore#ACTION_IMAGE_CAPTURE): opens the system camera and notifies the calling app gets when the image is taken
     *   [camera2 API](https://developer.android.com/reference/android/hardware/camera2/package-summary): everything is configured and handled from within the app
+    * [cameraX](https://developer.android.com/training/camerax): leverages the capabilities of camera2, but uses a simpler, use case-based approach that is lifecycle-aware.
     *   [Camera API (deprecated)](https://developer.android.com/reference/android/hardware/Camera) (partially supported): As with camera2, everything is handled in the app itself.
 QR Code readers often use [Camera#setPreviewCallback](https://developer.android.com/reference/android/hardware/Camera#setPreviewCallback(android.hardware.Camera.PreviewCallback)).
 We pass the injected image to this method, but the rest of this deprecated API is not supported.
 UI Elements will not likely display the injected image.
 *   For iOS devices, the camera can be configured with different outputs.
 We support the following:
     *   [AVCapturePhotoOutput](https://developer.apple.com/documentation/avfoundation/avcapturephotooutput?language=objc): for capturing still images.
 The results are received via the [AVCapturePhotoCaptureDelegate](https://developer.apple.com/documentation/avfoundation/avcapturephotocapturedelegate?language=objc) and the method [captureOutput:didFinishProcessingPhoto:error:](https://developer.apple.com/documentation/avfoundation/avcapturephotocapturedelegate/2873949-captureoutput?language=objc) The other methods in this delegate are either deprecated or handle live photos, which we don't support.